 - File a Claim: With the help of your attorney, you may need to file a Lemon Law claim with your state’s consumer protection agency or through arbitration, if applicable.

-- Resolution: Depending on your state’s laws and the specific circumstances of your case, you may receive a refund or a replacement vehicle.
+- Resolution: Depending on your state’s laws and the specific circumstances of your case, you may be eligible for a refund or a replacement vehicle.
 In some cases, the manufacturer may contest your claim, leading to legal proceedings.

 Federal vs. State Lemon Laws